HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 ![Processing Backward Transfer Requests on a Zendoo Sidechain](/assets/post_files/technology/expert/4.2-cross-chain-transactions/backward-transfer-request_D.jpg)
 ![Processing Backward Transfer Requests on a Zendoo Sidechain](/assets/post_files/technology/expert/4.2-cross-chain-transactions/backward-transfer-request_M.jpg)

-When a Backward Transfer Request is submitted on the mainchain it will be synchronized to the sidechain through the same mechanism used to process forward transfers.
+When a Backward Transfer Request is submitted on the mainchain it will be synchronized to the sidechain through the same mechanism used to process Forward Transfers.
 First, it is included in the mainchains *Sidechain Transaction Commitment* Merkle tree.
 It is synched to the sidechain with the next mainchain block reference, .
 Here, it is included in a special *Backward Transfer Requests Transaction* (BTRTx) which works analogous to the *Forward Transfers Transaction* (FTTx) we already covered.
 It is a single transaction where all inputs are specified through BTRs and the outputs are Backward Transfers.

 Once a BTR is included in a BTRTx, it will also be included in the next Withdrawal Certificate.
 After the Withdrawal Certificate is broadcast back to the mainchain and included by the miners the transfer is deemed complete.

 #### Ceased Sidechain Withdrawal

-Another mechanism to initiate a backward transfer is the *Ceased Sidechain Withdrawal* (CSW).
-When a sidechain fails to submit a withdrawal certificate within its submit period, it becomes inactive and no further withdrawal certificates will be accepted.
+Another mechanism to initiate a Backward Transfer is the *Ceased Sidechain Withdrawal* (CSW).
+When a sidechain fails to submit a Withdrawal Certificate within its submit period, it becomes inactive and no further Withdrawal Certificates will be accepted.

 A Ceased Sidechain Withdrawal is similar to a Backward Transfer Request, in that it is a transaction submitted on the mainchain, triggering an event affecting the sidechain.
 It differs from a BTR, in that it performs a direct payment.
-A Backward Transfer Request tells the sidechain nodes to trigger a backward transfer.
+A Backward Transfer Request tells the sidechain nodes to trigger a Backward Transfer.
 A Ceased Sidechain Withdrawal, on the other hand, makes a direct payment to the submitter.

 A CSW has the exact same structure as a BTR from a data perspective.
-But since withdrawal certificates for inactive sidechains are not processed by the mainchain, it must trigger a direct payment.
+But since Withdrawal Certificates for inactive sidechains are not processed by the mainchain, it must trigger a direct payment.
 The proof-system interface for Ceased Sidechain Withdrawals works just like the SNARK interface for Backward Transfer Requests: the *proofdata* specifies which sidechain-UTXOs are consumed and the *proof* comprises the authorization to spend them.

 In Zendoo, sidechains don't need to support Ceased Sidechain Withdrawals and Backward Transfer Requests.
 They are an option the mainchain supports and that each sidechain development team is free to implement.

 ### Handling incoming Backward Transfers on the Mainchain

-Once all backward transfers of a withdrawal epoch are submitted, either through regular backward Ttansfers on the sidechain or through BTRs/CSWs on the mainchain, they are broadcasted to the mainchain in a withdrawal certificate together with a SNARK proof.
+Once all Backward Transfers of a Withdrawal Epoch are submitted, either through regular backward Ttansfers on the sidechain or through BTRs/CSWs on the mainchain, they are broadcasted to the mainchain in a Withdrawal Certificate together with a SNARK proof.
 Now, this data needs to be verified by the mainchain.

 First, mainchain nodes will check if the *ledgerId* refers to a currently active sidechain.
-Next, the *epochId* must be a valid withdrawal epoch number for the given sidechain.
+Next, the *epochId* must be a valid Withdrawal Epoch number for the given sidechain.
 Lastly, the proof must be a valid SNARK proof and evaluate to true, using the verification key submitted at the time of sidechain deployment.
-If the SNARK proof and public parameters are valid, then the withdrawal certificate gets included and processed in the mainchain.
+If the SNARK proof and public parameters are valid, then the Withdrawal Certificate gets included and processed in the mainchain.

 ## Summary

 Now, what's the information you should take away?
-After a quick recap of the modifications to the mainchain protocol we looked into forward transfers sending money to a sidechain.
+After a quick recap of the modifications to the mainchain protocol we looked into Forward Transfers sending money to a sidechain.
 The transfers are initiated on the mainchain, synchronized to the sidechain through mainchain block references and grouped into *Forward Transfers Transactions* that "mint" coins on the sidechain, similar to coinbase transactions.

 Money that resides on a sidechain can be transferred freely within the system and the option space for how these payments transactions can be handled by a sidechain is large.
 This is because sidechain internal transactions don't involve the Cross-Chain Transfer Protocol, which must be adhered by all sidechains.

-When it comes to backward transfers, there are several ways how they can be initiated.
-In most cases, a user will create a backward transfer from within the sidechain.
+When it comes to Backward Transfers, there are several ways how they can be initiated.
+In most cases, a user will create a Backward Transfer from within the sidechain.
 If this is not possible, the user can submit a Backward Transfer Request on the mainchain.
 If the sidechain has become inactive, the Ceased Sidechain Withdrawal mechanism serves as a last resort to recover funds.

-All backward transfers and BTRs are broadcast to the mainchain via Withdrawal Certificates, whereas CSWs trigger a payment directly on the mainchain without involving sidechain nodes.
+All Backward Transfers and BTRs are broadcast to the mainchain via Withdrawal Certificates, whereas CSWs trigger a payment directly on the mainchain without involving sidechain nodes.

-The validity of withdrawal certificates is proven with SNARK proofs and verified based on the verification key submitted at the time of sidechain deployment.
+The validity of Withdrawal Certificates is proven with SNARK proofs and verified based on the verification key submitted at the time of sidechain deployment.